DX Monitor Main Window

 Bug Reports and Feedback....
 Takes you to the web form for reporting bugs or making suggestions using your web browser.

 Join Support Mailing List.
-A Yahoo Group has been set up for DX Monitor users to share ideas for improving the program and to help new users with problems.
+A Groups.io Group has been set up for DX Monitor users to share ideas for improving the program and to help new users with problems.
 Members hear about the latest versions first and have the opportunity to test beta releases before they are made public.
 Click to Join.
-Or send a blank email message to: email@example.com

 Register DX Monitor.
 DX Monitor is shareware.
 It may be used for a few weeks without registration to test its features and ensure compatibility with your system.
 After the trial period it is necessary to pay for DX Monitor and receive a serial number which will allow it to operate.
 Register Now.